zaepoj/dotfiles/README.md

+# MacDev
+- MacDev.applescript is my personal desktop setup script to quickly open applications and position them on desktops
+- Can be downloaded and bundled with Applescript editor into .dmg Application.

 # Dotfiles for my NVIM setup

 ## Requirements
 - neovim
-- some editor like iterm2
+- some editor like iTerm2

 ## Install vim-plug
 ```